Khoobsurat (2014 film): Critical reception

-Khoobsurat garnered mixed to positive reviews from critics but received widespread critical acclaim overseas.
+Khoobsurat garnered mixed to positive reviews from critics.

 Koel Puri of India Today gave the film 4/5, saying "[the film] is no path breaker but for the fact that I just can't fault it, I still have a smile plastered on my face and I'll probably go see it again... tomorrow".
 Subhash K. Jha also gave a 4/5 and said, "Hrishida won't recognise this as his Khubsoorat.
 But he won't disapprove of what has been done to his work".
 Rachit Gupta of Filmfare gave the film a 4/5 and said that, "director Shashank Ghosh is no Hrishikesh Mukherjee" though manages "to make a perfect Disney movie.
 It makes you laugh.
 It makes you go 'aww' and that goes a long way in a young romance".
 Saibaal Chatterjee of NDTV also gave a positive review, giving the film a 3.5/5 and saying, "in the end, Khoobsurat is a pretty good show.
 It is both funny and flashy, but its many flourishes are delivered in measures that religiously avoid excess".

 Srijana Mitra Das of Times of India gave the film 3.5/5 and said, "This delightfully roguish romance tickles everything fun-loving inside you ... that's what makes it so khoobsurat."
 Rajeev Masand of CNN IBN gave a rating of 3/5 and wrote, "Khoobsurat is for those seeking comfort in the familiar, it's a pretty satisfying watch."
 Sarita A. Tanwar of DNA India gave the film 3/5 and said it "is sure to connect with the hearts of girls of all ages".
 Sonia Chopra of Sify also gave the film a 3/5, and said "this film has little of the gentle nuance of the Hrishikesh Mukherjee-directed original, but it's still pretty good fun.
 This Bollywood-Disney fairytale combo is worth a shot".
 Raja Sen, of Rediff gave the film 3/5, and compared it to candy, saying "wrapped in bright plastic and frequently too sweet for your own good, they act as sunny, unsurprising treats that lead to sticky, syrupy smiles".
 Andy Webster of the New York Times also wrote positively, saying "Bollywood films have appropriated Hollywood genres and imagery for years, but Mr. Ghosh, using a pleasing pastel palette, deftly achieves a particularly Disney-like polish.
 And he avoids making-of-a-royal pitfalls: Ms. Kapoor's character never abandons her humor for refinement.
 Twice, Mili says that she was raised to speak up for herself.
 Not a bad characteristic for a future Rajput princess".

 A critic at Bollywood Hungama gave the film 2.5/5, and said, "overall, Khoobsurat is likeable in parts with good performances and stunning visuals; however the weak script is an 'ugly' hurdle this film will face at the box-office".
 Sweta Kaushal of Hindustan Times also gave a negative review, giving the film a 1/5, and said "the film could have been more tolerable".